iTwin/unreal-engine-3dft-plugin/README.md

 1. Install [Unreal Engine](https://docs.unrealengine.com/5.0/en-US/installing-unreal-engine/) (we recommend **5.0.3** at the time of writing this documentation)

-2. Install[XCode 13.x](https://developer.apple.com/support/xcode/) (Unreal Engine only supports XCode up to version 13.x at the time of writing this documentation, so you cannot install version 14 released during summer 2022.)
+2. Install [XCode 13.x](https://developer.apple.com/support/xcode/) (Unreal Engine only supports XCode up to version 13.x at the time of writing this documentation, so you cannot install version 14 released during summer 2022.)

 3. After XCode is installed, launch it to make sure it installs the command line tools and you accept the necessary terms and conditions.
 You can then close XCode.